-Your water is derived from a deep well source located at 11012 Clarkson Rd, Mathiston, Ms.
+Our water source is a deep well located at 11012 Clarkson Rd, Mathiston, Ms.

 Source water assessment and its availability

 Copies of the Source Water Assessment and Sanitary Survey are available upon request.
 Call 662-341-0673, or email at sapawaterassociation@gmail.com to obtain.